reimagined/resolve/docs/Aggregate.md

 When you need to change the system's state, you send a [**Command**](./Command.md).
 A command is addressed to a [**Domain Aggregate**](./System%20Metaphor.md).
 An **Aggregate** is a cluster of logically related objects, containing enough information to perform a command as one transaction.
 It handles a command, checks whether it can be executed and generates an event to change the system's state.
 A new event is sent to [**Event Store**](./Event%20Store.md).

-Refer to [DDD_Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) or [DDD, Event Sourcing, and CQRS Tutorial: design](http://cqrs.nu/tutorial/cs/01-design) for more information on aggregates.
+Refer to [DDD_Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) or [DDD, Event Sourcing, and CQRS Tutorial: design](http://cqrs.nu/Faq#what-is-an-aggregate) for more information on aggregates.

 ## How to Use?

-Usually, an Aggregate is described for reSolve application in `commmon/aggregates/index.js` file.
-You can have any aggregates as you need for application:
+Usually, an Aggregate contains two parts: a **Command** and a state model that we can call a **Projection**.
+They are described for reSolve application in `commmon/aggregates/` folder.
+You can have any aggregates, commands and projections as you need for application:

 ```
 📁 resolve-app